-The selling stockholder will receive all of the net proceeds from its sale of our common stock in this offering.
-Pursuant to the repurchase agreement, we have agreed to reimburse the selling stockholder for 50% of the underwriting discounts and commissions paid by the selling stockholder in connection with this offering, and we have agreed to pay all fees and expenses (including registration, filing, professional, printing and similar fees) incident to this offering except for legal and other fees and expenses incurred by the selling stockholder.
-If the underwriter exercises its option to purchase additional shares from us in full, the net proceeds to us from this offering, after deducting the underwriting discounts and commissions of \$846,469, our reimbursement of 50% of the underwriting discounts and commissions paid by the selling stockholder in an aggregate amount of \$2,821,564.50, and other offering fees and expenses to be paid by us, estimated to be approximately \$540,000, will be approximately \$29.7 million.
+The selling stockholder will receive all of the net proceeds from this offering, unless the underwriter exercises its option to purchase additional shares from us.
+If the underwriter exercises its option in full, the net proceeds to us from this offering, after deducting the underwriting discount and our other estimated offering expenses, will be approximately \$ million.
 The underwriter is under no obligation to exercise its option and, to the extent it is exercised, it may be exercised for less than the full amount of the option.
 We intend to apply any net proceeds to us from this offering for general corporate purposes.